Quick Answer

 | Quote control | Require a version number, issue date, and named signatory on both quotes |

 Check source quality before you compare quotes.
-This grounding pack includes a page that explicitly says it is an unofficial informational resource and not an official legal edition, so not every published page should be treated as binding.
+Some published pages explicitly state they are unofficial informational resources and not official legal editions, so not every published page should be treated as binding.
 The Anguilla peer review dates (approved 13 June 2023, adopted 14 July 2023) help with recency checks, not fee discovery.
 The 2004 GAO text and Seychelles 2024 macro growth excerpt are also context, not incorporation pricing inputs.

 | Cost or timeline bucket | Anguilla | Seychelles | What must be written in each proposal |